|Trading Hours (GMT):01:00-20:59|

 - Enjoy an outstanding multi-lingual client support

-- At AvaTrade, you can access a choice of trading instruments, including commodities trading, indices, bonds, ETFs, stocks trading, forex trading & crypto.
+- At AvaTrade, you can access a choice of trading instruments, including commodities trading, indices, bonds, ETFs, stocks trading and forex trading.